ethus3h/personal/To do 2017dec23a24: TO DO.md

 https://drive.google.com/uc?id=0B9pmoNsaxaKxQlh6MloycXZKazQ&export=download

 ### 2018may09 remaining schoolwork
-- Selfies of events for 345
+- -Selfies of events for 345-
 - Final demo Movie, and porject zip File for 345
 - 3x essays events for 200
 - Work revisions for 200